 Private tutoring is also a great way to fill any gaps in your teaching schedule from the institute.
 Like all individual jobs, working alone comes with a certain amount of risk.
 Teaching privately does not offer as much security as teaching through a public or private program.

 Unsure of where you want to spend the year?
-Not to worry, there are many different destinations to choose from.
+Not to worry, there are many different destinations to choose from for your gap year teaching abroad.

 Asian countries have a rich culture and history that provide the perfect backdrop for an incredible gap year.
 And due to the high demand for native speakers and the growing popularity of the English language, Asia is a growing market for English teachers.
 Schools or teaching programs often provide courses for potential teachers in order to understand and gain teaching techniques specifically for teaching in Asia.